 Cloudiness

 Does the consumer expect turbidity or transparency in their dry mix beverage?
 Some customers associate cloudiness with fruit pulp.
 Others associate clear beverages with a premium refreshing experience.
 With the limitation of titanium dioxide usage, be it because of regulatory restrictions or because of marketing claims, cloudiness can be obtained from other ingredients like fiber, protein, or flavor emulsions.
-Interestingly, there are natural color powders that provide certain level of cloud, like some emulsions, and pigment suspensions.
-Also, remember to try your colors with your turbidity agent added beforehand, as it will influence both the shade and the intensity of the color perceived, and therefore, the dose.
+Interestingly, there are natural colour powders that provide certain level of cloud, like some emulsions, and pigment suspensions.
+Also, remember to try your colours with your turbidity agent added beforehand, as it will influence both the shade and the intensity of the colour perceived, and therefore, the dose.

 Curcumin in dry-mix beverages.
 Clear (left) and cloudy (right).